alteryx/woodwork/docs/source/start.rst

-In this guide, we will walk through an example of creating a Woodwork DataTable, updating and removing logical types and semantic tags, and using the typing information to select subsets of data.
+In this guide, we will walk through an example of creating a Woodwork DataTable, and will show how to update and remove logical types and semantic tags.
+We will also demonstrate how to use the typing information to select subsets of data.

 First, let's load in some demo retail data.